softwarefactory-project/www.softwarefactory-project.io/website/content/blog-quay.rst

 Two things worth to know:

 - Only admin user has password with at least 8 characters.
-  Other users password is generated on creating the superuser account.
+  Other users password are generated after creating the superuser account.
-- To generate token for an organization, after creating a superuser account (after bootstrap), login into the Quay as this user, create new organization: "config", then inside the organization "config", create new application "admin_token", with "Administer Organization", "Administer Repositories", "Create Repositories", "View all visible repositories", "Read/Write to any accessible repositories" and "Administer User" permissions.
+- To generate a token for an organization, after creating a superuser account (after bootstrap), login into the Quay as this user, create new organization: "config", then inside the organization "config", create new application "admin_token", with:

+  * "Administer Organization",
+  * "Administer Repositories",
+  * "Create Repositories",
+  * "View all visible repositories",
+  * "Read/Write to any accessible repositories",
+  * "Administer User" permissions.

 * Bootstrap Quay service